Battle of Lookout Mountain: Battle

 On November 24, Hooker had about 10,000 men in three divisions to operate against Lookout Mountain.
-Acknowledging that this was too large a force for a simple diversion, Grant authorized a more serious effort against the mountain, but did not agree to a full-scale assault.
+Acknowledging that this was too large a force for a simple diversion, "Grant finally acceded to Thomas's persistent demand that a more serious effort be made."
 Hooker was ordered to "take the point only if his demonstration should develop its practicability."
 Hooker ignored this subtlety and at 3 a.m. on November 24 ordered Geary "to cross Lookout Creek and to assault Lookout Mountain, marching down the valley and sweeping every rebel from it."

 Hooker did not plan to attack Stevenson's Division on the top of the mountain, assuming that capturing the bench would make Stevenson's position untenable.
 His force would approach the bench from two directions: Whitaker's brigade would link up with Geary at Wauhatchie, while Grose's brigade and Osterhaus's division would cross Lookout Creek to the southeast.
 Both forces would meet near the Cravens house.
 Osterhaus's division was in support: Woods's brigade was assigned to cover Grose and cross the creek after him; Williamson's brigade was assigned to protect Hooker's artillery near the mouth of Lookout Creek.

 Hooker arranged an impressive array of artillery to scatter the Confederate pickets and cover his advance.
 He had nine batteries set up near the mouth of Lookout Creek, two batteries from the Army of the Cumberland on Moccasin Point, and two additional batteries near Chattanooga Creek.

 Geary's expected dawn crossing of Lookout Creek was delayed by high water until 8:30 a.m.
 First to cross the footbridge was Cobham's brigade, followed by Ireland's, which formed to Cobham's left and became the center of Geary's battle line.
 Candy's brigade then extended the Union left down to the base of the mountain.
 Whitaker's brigade followed in the rear.
 From 9:30 to 10:30 a.m, Geary's skirmishers advanced through the fog and mist that obscured the mountain.
 Contact was made with Walthall's pickets 1 mile southwest of Lookout Point.
 The Confederates were significantly outnumbered and could not resist the pressure, falling back but leaving a number behind to surrender.
 Hooker ordered an artillery bombardment to saturate the Confederate line of retreat, but the effect was minimized because of poor visibility and the fact that the two forces were almost on top of each other.